 Yogamatters is delighted to welcome the Ashok Tree Foundation to the High Five Initiative.
-The High Five Initiative is Yogamatters’ exciting new community scheme for 2017, which aims to support and encourage a range of great projects which are all transforming lives, renewing hope and working for a better future, both here in the UK and around the world.
+The High Five Initiative is Yogamatters’ exciting community scheme, which aims to support and encourage a range of great projects which are all transforming lives, renewing hope and working for a better future, both here in the UK and around the world.

 Here at Yogamatters, we believe in the transformative power of yoga for everyone.
 We’re committed to a global community, where every individual is valued, respected, cared for and interconnected.
 As an outworking of our yoga practice, we strive to demonstrate compassion for people and planet and adopt an attitude of gratitude in all things.
 And we believe in the power of story.
 Individual stories from all around the world.

 The Ashok Tree Foundation is founded on kindness.
 Kindness in action.
 Kindness for those who need it the most.
 Kindness in providing food to reverse the effects of malnutrition and to help children grow into kind and loving people themselves.
 Kindness in providing health care that is committed to prevention and awareness.